-Article 23 of the Articles of Association (which are compliant with article 734e of the Swiss Code of Obligations) specifies the allowable number of other external positions that members of the Executive Committee may hold on top management or supervisory bodies as follows:
+Article 23 of the Articles of Association, which is compliant with article 734e of the Swiss Code of Obligations, specifies the allowable number of other external positions that members of the Executive Committee may hold on top management or supervisory bodies, as follows:

-- Members of the Executive Committee may each not hold more than one external position on the top management or supervisory body of a listed (i.e., exchange-traded) company and not more than four such external positions in non-listed companies - · Not more than ten such positions may be held in associations, nonprofit foundations, family foundations and employee pension funds - Positions in companies controlled by Comet Holding AG, or positions controlled by it, are not subject to restriction.
+- Members of the Executive Committee may each not hold more than one external position on the top management or supervisory body of an exchange-traded (i.e., listed) company and not more than four such external positions in non-listed companies. - Not more than ten such positions may be held in associations, nonprofit foundations, family foundations and employee pension funds. - Positions in companies controlled by Comet Holding AG, or positions controlled by it, are not subject to restriction.

 Some members of the Executive Committee hold board positions at subsidiaries of the Group.
-In addition, as of December 31, 2023, Stephan Haferl was a board member of Belimed AG, Zug, Michael Berger was a board member of Band Cooperative, Bern Meike Boekelmann was a board member of the Pact for Skills.
+In addition, Stephan Haferl was a board member of Belimed AG, Zug, until April 30, 2024, Michael Berger was a board member of Band Cooperative, Bern, until May 22, 2024 and Meike Boekelmann was a board member of the Pact for Skills.
 The other members of the Executive Committee did not hold positions outside Comet on management or supervisory bodies of significant Swiss or foreign private sector or public sector companies, institutions or foundations at the balance sheet date.
 Therefore, no member of the Executive Committee of Comet Holding AG exceeded any limits for additional positions.